DuhonTheGuy/RPG-Generator/README.md

 # Contact

 My contact email is duhontheguy@gmail.com, but you can also contact me on Discord under the username duhon (If your friend request is declined, go for the email, I might have confused you with spam).
+There's also the official Discord, in the following link: https://discord.gg/FKNWFepqw4

 # Activity